1920-5bhif-nvs/05-assignment-quarkus-jwt-stefnotch/README.md

 ```

 ## Endpoints
+A public list of people
 ```
 http://localhost:8080/person
 ```

-A public list of people
+The administrator, is a protected route
 ```
 http://localhost:8080/admin
 ```

-The administrator, is a protected route
+Working around CORS issues, it might be possible to use the Keycloak login page instead of this
 ```
 http://localhost:8080/login
 ```
-Working around CORS issues

 ## Running the application in dev mode